fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 ## Base template

-The base template features a
+The base template features a sidebar to the left, and a section at the top where the user can check their profile and the name of the ERP.

 ## Login